andreasdraxl/viewCube/README.md

-# ViewCube is a viewer for IFC files which runs in any webbrowser.
+# ViewCube is a testviewer for IFC files which runs in any webbrowser.

 ## Getting Started